ON THE ROAD 4 / AMADO @ SATURMINO, PALM SPRINGS, CA / 20140222 – 20140223 / PLEASURE POOLS — 4 INSTALLATIONS

-Artists Bryne Rasmussen-Smith, Jaime Kowal, Leon Henderson Jr., and Maya Santos of FORM follows FUNCTION will capture and ultimately tell the story of the day’s activities through photographs and video projects.
+Artists Bryne Rasmussen-Smith, Jaime Kowal, and Maya Santos of FORM follows FUNCTION will capture and ultimately tell the story of the three installations and activities through photographs and video projects.

 ABOUT THE SERIES